Battle of Silva Litana: Roman consolidation in Cisalpine Gaul

-The Romans had further consolidated their hold south of Ager Gallicus after defeating the Picentes, who had rebelled in 268 BC, and Rome had planted colonies at Ariminum in 268 BC and Firmum in 264 BC to further secure their territory.
-The Boii and the Insubres may have clashed with the Romans between 238 – 236 BC, and they again became hostile after 232 BC when Gaius Flaminius (consul 223 BC) passed the Lex Flaminia de Agro Gallico et Piceno viritim dividundo leading to further influx of Roman settlers in Ager Gallicus and Ager Picenus after 232 BC and causing the Boii and Insubres fear Roman incursion on their existing lands.
+After defeating a rebellion of the Picentes in 269 BC, the Romans had further consolidated their hold south of Ager Gallicus, planting new colonies at Ariminum and Firmum.
+The Boii and the Insubres may have clashed with the Romans between 238 – 236 BC, and they again became hostile after 232 BC when Gaius Flaminius (consul 223 BC) passed the Lex Flaminia de Agro Gallico et Piceno viritim dividundo.
+This legislation caused a further influx of Roman settlers in Ager Gallicus and Ager Picenus and led the Boii and Insubres to fear Roman incursion on their existing lands.